LeNguyenGiaBao/face_detection/mask_detect_yolov5/README.md

 I try to test with many boundary case, if you test and meet bug that shut down the API, please contact me!!!

-### Update 22_03_19:
-- add bbox with no mask face
-- TODO: make with 2 faces.

-### Update 22_04_05:
-- add bbox with mask face
-- check face detect: if face detection check fail (because the image is cropped so narrow) -> return "No Face"

-### Update 22_04_11:
-- add padding to box, default 5%
-- send padding value to box1 message (see above)
-- load model yolov5 from [cache](https://github.com/LeNguyenGiaBao/face_detection/blob/master/mask_detect_yolov5/app.py#L13), need internet for the first time (to load model)
-- Time to run 71 images randomly is 26.67s -> 0.37s/image